fedang/fedang.net/content/posts/gentoo-kernel-upgrade.md

 Now build and install the kernel.

-Verify after the rebooting that the microcode is loaded by the kernel.
+Verify after rebooting that the microcode is loaded by the kernel.

 ```sh {class="cmd-root"}
 dmesg | grep microcode
 ```

-For more details see the wiki[^intel].
+For more details, see the wiki[^intel].

 ## References